Emmental Valley in Switzerland

 This is a website in progress and more details will be added as time permits.
 Online now is the Family Tree located in the Navigation Bar above.
 There is no assurance that every date and connection is absolutely correct, but the best effort has been given to make it so.
 Much material is from primary sources.
 Some material is from family data shared by others.
 In the Schrock-Birkey Blog there are a growing number of articles giving detailed information on unique families, and to assist researchers using languages other than English, a translation option is available.

 If you have comments, corrections or additions, please use the contact form.
 Questions will be answered as time permits.
-Thanks for visiting the site, and I hope you will find something of value to your own search.
+Thanks for visiting the site, and I hope you will find something of value in your own search.

 - Schrock, Yordy, Roeschley, Salzman, Neuhauser, Garber, Birky, Sutter, Oesch, Hirshi